YahooArchive/express-prep-client/README.md

 Goals & Design
 --------------

-This compontent is a conventional `express` extension, which means it will extend the functionalities provided on `express` by augmenting the express app with new features. `express-prep-client` augments the express app instance with two new method: `app.prepClient()` and `res.prepClient()`.
+This component is a conventional `express` extension, which means it will extend the functionalities provided on `express` by augmenting the express app with new features. `express-prep-client` augments the express app instance with two new method: `app.prepClient()` and `res.prepClient()`.

 These two methods help you to set up a set of rules at the app level, and at the request level that should be applied to the client runtime before any code gets executed in the browser.
 In fact, it acts like a shim for a promise based API to guarantee that the runtime is ready before releasing the control to the real promise.

 How does this work
 ------------------

 This package relies on [express-state][] package to serialize configuration and bootstrap methods to the client side.
 It provides a simple API to define async methods (that might or might not be promise based), and these methods (one or more) can be global methods or under a particular namespace.
-This package will shim those methods to provide a reliable way to call them from the browser but holding the actual execution of those methods until all the neccessary patches to be applied to the runtime to execute the real methods under the hood.
+This package will shim those methods to provide a reliable way to call them from the browser but holding the actual execution of those methods until all the necessary patches to be applied to the runtime to execute the real methods under the hood.

 Why doing all this on the server side?
 The reality is that you could do all this manually on your templates directly, but when you have multiple pages, multiple variations of the things you want to patch, things become a little bit more complex.
 While using the server and monadic methods that can be serialized and executed on the client side can provide you the right level of abstraction.